marc2332/bliss/doc/docs/beacon_settings.md

 Now we have two *instances* of dress and  we are currently using `Night dress`.

-Whe can change values and visualize them.
+We can change values and visualize them.
 If no value is assigned to the instance default is taken.

 Let's add *another instance* and use a method to visualize all instances in a